dahm641/tech258_cloud/what_is_cloud/readme.md

 ![img_4.png](img_4.png)

 Essentially it is any computing service you may need delivered over the internet.
-This could be from storage for your phone like Icloud to sending an email all the way to using applications on remote servers.
+This could be from storage for your phone like Icloud to sending an email all the way to using applications on remote servers and storing data.
+The cloud term comes in when it is being done from a remote location over the internet.
 Companies might like this idea because they no longer have to worry about maintaining a datacentre and can pay a subscription and have a cloud provider provide them with servers and infrastructure.

 ## Difference between on prem and cloud: